Vyacheslav Molotov: Later life

 In 1968, United Press International reported that Molotov had completed his memoirs but that they would likely never be published.
 The first signs of Molotov's rehabilitation were seen during Leonid Brezhnev's rule, when information about him was again allowed to be included in Soviet encyclopaedias.
 His connection, support and work in the Anti-Party Group were mentioned in encyclopaedias published in 1973 and 1974, but eventually disappeared altogether by the mid-to-late-1970s.
 Later, Soviet leader Konstantin Chernenko further rehabilitated Molotov.
 In 1984, Molotov was even allowed to seek membership in the Communist Party.
 A collection of interviews with Molotov from the period 1969 to 1986 was published in 1993 by Felix Chuev as Molotov Remembers: Inside Kremlin Politics.

 In June 1986 Molotov was hospitalised in Kuntsevo Hospital in Moscow, where he eventually died, during the rule of Mikhail Gorbachev, on 8 November 1986.
 During his life, Molotov had suffered seven heart attacks, but survived to the age of 96.
 At the time of his death, he was the last surviving major participant in the events of 1917.
 He was buried in the Novodevichy Cemetery in Moscow.
+Lazar Kaganovich, another Old Bolshevik, would die in 1991.

 Legacy

+Molotov is remembered as Joseph Stalin's closest associate during the latter's period of supreme power, up until their relationship began to break down in 1952.
+No individual spent more time in business meetings with the supreme leader than Molotov, with official records in the Russian archives tallying his presence at official meetings with Stalin 2,927 times, for a total of 8,169 hours — 76.5% of all of Stalin's official meetings.
+No other member of Stalin's inner circle accrued even half as much direct contact with the vozhd in such meetings, reckoned either by meeting count or total time.

 Molotov, like Stalin, was pathologically mistrustful of others; much crucial information has disappeared.
 As Molotov once said, "One should listen to them, but it is necessary to check up on them.
 The intelligence officer can lead you to a very dangerous position....
 There are many provocateurs here, there, and everywhere."
 Molotov continued to claim in a series of published interviews that there never was a secret territorial deal between Stalin and Hitler during the Molotov–Ribbentrop Pact.
-Like Stalin, he never recognized the Cold War as an international event.
+Like Stalin, he never recognised the Cold War as an international event.
 He saw the Cold War as more or less the everyday conflict between communism and capitalism.
 He divided the capitalist countries into two groups: the "smart and dangerous imperialists" and the "fools."
 Before his retirement, Molotov had proposed establishing a socialist confederation with the People's Republic of China.
 Molotov believed that socialist states were part of a larger, supranational entity.
-In retirement, Molotov criticized Nikita Khrushchev for being a "right-wing deviationist."
+In retirement, Molotov criticised Nikita Khrushchev for being a "right-wing deviationist."